rahul-chaudhary-1609/hotspot-adminpanel/README.md

 # Algoworks Work Product License

 Version 1.0 -  October 4, 2021
-## Preamble
+Preamble
 1. This licence is granted by Algoworks (Consultant) to “Hotspot” (Client) for their Admin Panel platform developed by Algoworks based on the SOW for Design & Development of Mobile Application for “Hotspot LLC”.

 2. Modules covered under work product as per SOW - The following modules that are licensed are:

-Consultant’s Work Products:
+## Consultant’s Work Products:

 - Onboarding
-- Dashboard
 - Customer Management
 - Restaurant Management
-- Logout
+- Admin Earning
 - Driver Management
 - Order Management
 - Banner Management